Dealing with an Infected Root Canal in

 Having a root canal done on a tooth is the treatment of choice to save a tooth that otherwise would die and have to be removed.
 Many patients believe that removing a tooth that has problems is the solution, but what is not realized is that extracting (pulling) a tooth will ultimately be more costly and cause significant problems for adjacent teeth.

-Root canal treatment is highly successful and can last a lifetime, although, on occasion, a tooth will have to be retreated due to new infections.
+Root canal treatment most of the time is highly successful and can last a lifetime, although, on occasion, a tooth will have to be retreated due to new infections.

 Signs and symptoms for possible root canal therapy: